lelegard/arm-cpusysregs/msbuild/README.md

   - See: https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk
   - You may need to install the latest Windows SDK first (link from same page).

-- Disable driver signature validation on the target Arm64 Windows 11 system.
-  - Start Menu -> Settings -> System -> Recovery -> Advanced Startup -> Restart now
-  - "Light blue" boot menu -> Troubleshoot -> Advanced options -> Startup settings -> Restart
-  - Press F7 (for 7th option "Disable driver signature enforcement")
-  - By default, this settings is not persistent across reboots.
-If the system is restarted (or if it crashed in the driver...), you have to go through this procedure again.
-    To make this settings permanent, you have to disable secure boot.

 - Check some permissions on the build system.
   - Make sure that the developer has write access to the directory `C:\ProgramData\Microsoft\Crypto\RSA\MachineKeys`.
 Grant access if necessary.